 Men and women who abuse barbiturates usually do so in order to achieve a relaxed and sleepy feeling.
 They may use barbs as a way to help them calm down from a stimulant they have taken, to relieve extreme stress, or to escape from negative emotions or feelings.
 Without proper treatment, the abuse of barbiturates can be devastating.
 After prolonged abuse, those who have not died due to an overdose are at increased risk for developing pneumonia, bronchitis, and other serious health consequences.
 As you become a slave to your addiction, you may begin to lose individuals who are close to you because they no longer can sit by and watch you destroy yourself.
 You may have lost your job, run out of money, or are facing legal charges.
 There is no good that can come out of continued barbiturate abuse.

 Many individuals need help from a qualified rehab center in order to fully overcome their addiction problems.
-At Cascade Behavioral Health, we recognize that getting sober and staying clean is no easy task.
+At Cascade Behavioral Health Hospital near Seattle, we recognize that getting sober and staying clean is no easy task.
 We have many treatment options available so that you can rest assured that we will be able to provide you with a personal treatment plan customized to fit your individual needs.
 Additionally, you can take comfort that our staff members are not here to judge you, but are here to get to know you and help you in any way that they can.
 We strive to provide an intimate care setting that will allow for the development of trust between patient and staff.

 Every professional on our staff is a leading health care expert who puts the welfare of each patient first.
 Each team member will take the time to listen to what issues you may be facing and any concerns you may have about the treatment process.
 We are here for you.
-The innovative programs we have created are designed to provide comfort and education, as well as empower you as the unique individual you are.
+The innovative treatment we have created at our hospital are designed to provide comfort and education, as well as empower you as the unique individual you are.
 We take a holistic approach to every aspect of care, which is why our environment is also designed to support the healing process.

 Our Philosophy and Benefits

-We truly believe that for an addiction disorder treatment program to be successful we cannot simply focus upon the presenting symptoms – we need to take the whole person into consideration.
+We truly believe that for care offered at an addiction disorder treatment center to be successful we cannot simply focus upon the presenting symptoms – we need to take the whole person into consideration.
 All aspects of what make you who you are need to be included in the recovery process, including your physical, emotional, mental, and spiritual needs.
 We also believe that each of our patients have rights, responsibilities, and choices when it comes to their addiction treatment.
 Our approach to treatment empowers our patients so that they are able to be involved in their own mental health care.

 Treatment Options for Barbiturate Abuse at Cascade Behavioral Health

-At Cascade, we have taken the time to develop programs that will provide optimal emotional health care without causing too much interference in the lives of our patients.
+As one of the best barbiturates addiction treatment center near Seattle, we have taken the time to develop programs that will provide optimal emotional health care without causing too much interference in the lives of our patients.
 Each program includes stabilization, individual sessions, group sessions, and family therapy.
 Before any treatment procedures can begin, comprehensive assessments will be conducted to determine your particular treatment needs.
 This assessment will determine how dependent you have become on barbiturates and if you have any other mental health concerns.

 If you arrive at our center physically dependent on barbiturates or any other substances, your first stop will be our detoxification program.
 The detox process is done to safely and effectively rid your body of any drugs or alcohol.
 During this process, you will be monitored by a medical physician and a team of nurses around the clock in order to ensure your safety.